Pushing the Frontier on Approximate EFX Allocations: The Property-Preserving Partial Allocation (3PA) Algorithm

 Next assume that \cref{prop:d} is not satisfied.
-That means that there exists some agent $i \in N$ with $|X_i^1|=2$ that has a critical good, i.e., a good $g^* \in \PP(X^1_i)$ such that $v_i(g^*) > \frac{1}{2}v_i(X_i^1)$.
+That means that there exists some agent $i \in N$ with $|X_i^1|=2$ that has a critical good, i.e., a good $g^* \in \PP(\X^1)$ such that $v_i(g^*) > \frac{1}{2}v_i(X_i^1)$.
 This means that $v_i(g^*) > \min_{g \in X_i^1}v_i(g)$, i.e., there is a good from the pool $\PP(\X^1)$ that agent $i$ prefers to one of the goods in her bundle; this follows by the additivity of the values.
 In that case, the \PPA algorithm would not have terminated and one of the steps up to Step~\ref{step4} would be executed.

 Finally, assume that \cref{prop:e} is not satisfied.
-That has one of the following two implications: \begin{itemize}[leftmargin=20pt] \item[-] there exists some agent $i \in N$ with $|X_i^1|=1$ that has at least two critical goods, or \item[-] there exists some agent $i \in N$ with $|X_i^1|=1$ that has exactly one critical good $g_i \in \PP(\X^1)$, but that good has value more than $2/3$ of her bundle, i.e., $\frac{2}{3}v_i(X_i^1) < v_i(g_i)$. \end{itemize} Consider first the first case, and let $g_i$ and $\tilde{g}_i$ be two of the critical goods of agent $i$.
+That has one of the following two implications: \begin{itemize}[leftmargin=20pt] \item[-] there exists some agent $i \in N$ with $|X_i^1|=1$ that has at least two critical goods, or \item[-] there exists some agent $i \in N$ with $|X_i^1|=1$ that has exactly one critical good $g_i \in \PP(\X^1)$, but that good's value exceeds $2/3$ of the value of her bundle, i.e., $\frac{2}{3}v_i(X_i^1) < v_i(g_i)$. \end{itemize} Consider the first case, and let $g_i$ and $\tilde{g}_i$ be two of the critical goods of agent $i$.
 This means that $v_i(\{g_i,\tilde{g}_i\}) > v_i(X_i^1)$ and since $g_i, \tilde{g}_i \in \PP(\X^1)$, Step~\ref{step3} of the algorithm could have been executed for the agent to swap $X_i^1$ with $\{g_i,\tilde{g}_i\}$.
 This contradicts the fact that the algorithm terminated.
-Next consider the second case, where $g_i$ is the critical good of agent $i$, for which we have $v_i(g_i) > \frac{2}{3}v_i(X_i^1)$.
+Next consider the second case, where $g_i$ is the {unique} critical good of agent $i$, for which we have $v_i(g_i) > \frac{2}{3}v_i(X_i^1)$.
 Assume first that there is some other good $g' \in \PP(\X^1)$; in that case we have that $v_i(\{g_i,g'\}) > \frac{2}{3}v_i(X_i^1)$, since $v_i(g')\geq 0$.
-This implies that Step~\ref{step3} of the algorithm could have been executed for agent $i$ to swap $X_i^1$ with $\{g_i,g'\}$, contradicting the fact that the algorithm terminated.
-Finally, assume that $\PP(\X^1)=\{g_1\}$.
+This again implies that Step~\ref{step3} of the algorithm could have been executed for agent $i$ to swap $X_i^1$ with $\{g_i,g'\}$, contradicting the fact that the algorithm terminated.
+Finally, assume that $\PP(\X^1)=\{g_i\}$.
 This is precisely the condition of Step~\ref{step7} of the \PPA algorithm, and hence that step could have been executed, contradicting the fact that the algorithm terminated.
-In the end, this establishes that the partial allocation $\X^1$ satisfies \cref{prop:c,prop:d,prop:e}. \end{proof}
+Overall, this establishes that the partial allocation $\X^1$ satisfies \cref{prop:c,prop:d,prop:e}. \end{proof}

-Our final lemma establishes that the enhanced graph $\Ge$ of $\X^1$ has a source without critical goods.